Keeping your personal data safe

 To make a request to review, verify, correct or request erasure of your personal data, object to the processing of your personal data, or request that we transfer an electronic copy of your personal data to another party, please contact us at email@example.com.

-All requests will be considered without undue delay and within one month of receipt as far as possible.
 Please note that we may in limited circumstances refuse a request, where we have compelling legitimate grounds or where prevented by obligations of confidentiality or legal privilege.

 How do I make a complaint?